MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UMService.md

 ```

 ### -DialPlans
-!!!
-Exchange Server 2013

-The DialPlans parameter specifies all dial plans for which an Exchange 2013 Client Access server or Mailbox server or Exchange 2007 or Exchange 2010 Unified Messaging server handles incoming calls.
-Exchange 2013 Client Access servers and Mailbox servers can't be associated with a TelExt or E.164 UM dial plan but can be associated or added to SIP dial plans.
-If you're integrating Unified Messaging with Microsoft Office Communications Server 2007 R2, Lync Server 2010, Lync Server 2013, or Skype for Business Server 2015 you must associate or add all Client Access servers and Mailbox servers to SIP dial plans.
-This parameter can also be used to associate Exchange 2007 or Exchange 2010 Unified Messaging servers to a UM dial plan.

-To enter multiple values and overwrite any existing entries, use the following syntax: \<value1\>,\<value2\>....
-If the values contain spaces or otherwise require quotation marks, you need to use the following syntax: "\<value1\>","\<value2\>"....

-To add or remove one or more values without affecting any existing entries, use the following syntax: @{Add="\<value1\>","\<value2\>"...; Remove="\<value1\>","\<value2\>"...}.

-!!!
-Exchange Server 2016

 The DialPlans parameter specifies all dial plans that the Unified Messaging service handles incoming calls for.

 Exchange 2016 and Exchange 2013 servers can't be associated with a TelExt or E.164 UM dial plan, but can be associated or added to SIP dial plans.
 If you're integrating Unified Messaging with Lync Server 2010, Lync Server 2013, or Skype for Business Server 2015, you need to associate or add all Exchange 2016 and Exchange 2013 servers to SIP dial plans.